Dr. Alex Stone, DPT, CSCS

 Itchy After Massage Gun

-Itchy after massage gun?
+Are you feeling itchy after massage gun?
 Well, you’re not alone!

-Ideally, the itchiness goes away and you can enjoy the perks of percussive therapy, but for some, it may not be possible to overcome the issue.
+Ideally, the itchiness goes away, and you can enjoy the perks of percussive therapy, but for some, it may not be possible to overcome the issue.
 In such cases, it’s better not to use massage guns.

 Experience itchiness after using a massage gun.